WPP refuses to pay final long-term bonuses to ex-CEO Sorrell in new clash

 The share price fell by a third from £19 to £11 in his final year in charge and stands today at around £10.

-Sorrell stepped down after an allegation of personal misconduct, which he denied, and he has repeatedly criticized the company and its chairman, Roberto Quarta, since then.
+Sorrell stepped down after an allegation of personal misconduct, which he denied, and he has repeatedly criticised the company and its chairman, Roberto Quarta, since then.

 “Next, WPP blew $1 billion by selling their 20% stake in Globant at 52p (it now trades at over 220p), because it was associated with the Ancien Regime.
 Now, this petty move, three years after I left, over a relatively small number of shares and with WPP's recent poor share price performance.
 It’s nonsense.